City of Jamestown, New York

 • Contact Us

-You are here: Home / News and Media / SCHUMER: AFTER FIRE AT JAMESTOWN’S CONTAMINATED CRAWFORD FURNITURE FACTORY PUT COMMUNITY HEALTH AT RISK, SCHUMER LAUNCHES TWO PRONGED PLAN CALLING FOR EPA TO IMMEDIATELY LAUNCH FULL INVESTIGATION, DETERMINE IF SITE QUALIFIES FOR FED CLEAN-UP DOLLARS, AND HELP TRANSFORM JAMESTOWN EYESORE INTO SITE FOR NEW ECONOMIC GROWTH
+You are here: Home / News / SCHUMER: AFTER FIRE AT JAMESTOWN’S CONTAMINATED CRAWFORD FURNITURE FACTORY PUT COMMUNITY HEALTH AT RISK, SCHUMER LAUNCHES TWO PRONGED PLAN CALLING FOR EPA TO IMMEDIATELY LAUNCH FULL INVESTIGATION, DETERMINE IF SITE QUALIFIES FOR FED CLEAN-UP DOLLARS, AND HELP TRANSFORM JAMESTOWN EYESORE INTO SITE FOR NEW ECONOMIC GROWTH

 SCHUMER: AFTER FIRE AT JAMESTOWN’S CONTAMINATED CRAWFORD FURNITURE FACTORY PUT COMMUNITY HEALTH AT RISK, SCHUMER LAUNCHES TWO PRONGED PLAN CALLING FOR EPA TO IMMEDIATELY LAUNCH FULL INVESTIGATION, DETERMINE IF SITE QUALIFIES FOR FED CLEAN-UP DOLLARS, AND HELP TRANSFORM JAMESTOWN EYESORE INTO SITE FOR NEW ECONOMIC GROWTH